AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 Format: `sell -n ITEM_INDEX -q ITEM_QUANTITY`

-> :information_source: To determine the `index` of an item in your inventory, call the `list` command first, and
+> ℹ️ To determine the `index` of an item in your inventory, call the `list` command first, and
 > note down the number displayed next to your item of interest.

 * Both flags `-i` and `-q` are mandatory.